Last updated on April 6th, 2021 at 07:23 am

 In addition to the attack-related disability, many sufferers live in fear because their migraines disrupt their ability to work, go to school, partake in social activities, or care for their families, and this significantly limits their overall quality of life.
 More than 90% of migraine sufferers are unable to work or function normally during their attacks.
 American employers lose more than $20 billion each year as a result of 113 million lost workdays due to migraine.6

 Migraine prevention is a key aspect to maintaining a good quality of life.
 Abnormal neuronal membrane ion channels, low ionized magnesium levels, increased excitatory glutamatergic activity, and mitochondrial dysfunction with abnormal energy metabolism are associated with migraine.
 The goal of nutraceuticals is to target these factors in order to improve energy metabolism and reduce neuronal hyperexcitability in the brain.
-Patients often seek complementary and alternative medicine (CAM) for prevention of their headaches after finding standard prescription treatments intolerable due to side effects, or just ineffective.
+Patients often seek natural migraine treatment with complementary and alternative medicine (CAM) after finding standard prescription treatments intolerable due to side effects, or just ineffective.
 Many patients feel that “natural” substances are less toxic than prescription medications.
 Thus, the nutraceutical and herbal supplement industry is a multibillion-dollar industry.
 CAMs include, but are not limited to, nutraceuticals (vitamins and supplements such as magnesium, coenzyme Q10 (CoQ10), vitamin B2 (riboflavin), alpha lipoic acid, vitamin D, 5-HTP, fish oil, melatonin), and herbal preparations (butterbur, feverfew, ginger, and cannabidiol).
+Other natural treatments such as yoga and meditation for migraine treatment can also be very helpful.

 The use of CAMs has been significantly rising in the US and Europe9–12, and is becoming more evident especially in patients with migraine and other headache disorders.
 In a recent questionnaire-based survey in Germany and Austria, 81.7% of patients seen in tertiary outpatient headache clinics reported use of CAM13.
 There are a multitude of different migraine related supplements on the market with variable combinations or sold separately as the individual components.
 Below, we discuss the most commonly used and studied supplements for migraine prevention.